 This type of insurance covers you against material damages or bodily harm to a third party as a result of your actions.
 Many students in the Netherlands are covered under their parents’ third-party liability insurance policies.
 This includes worldwide cover and is usually adequate for a stay of three months abroad.
 Of course, every insurance company has different rules and regulations.
 If your stay abroad exceeds the length of time covered, you will have to take out additional cover.
 If your parents do not have third-party liability cover, we recommend that you take out a policy for yourself.
 Make sure you know whether the amounts for which you are covered also apply to your destination country.

 We recommend that you take out travel insurance to cover the journey to and from your destination, and your time there.
 This will include coverage for loss or theft of your luggage, or damage to it.
 Travel insurance includes ‘SOS cover’.
 Extra expenses as a result of illness, accident or death are included in this.
 It is also possible to include health insurance cover in a travel insurance policy if necessary.
 Make sure that you have a copy of your policies to hand at all times, as well as your health care insurance card.
 You will have to show this card when enrolling at the host university.
-The Student Service Centre (SSC) of the University of Groningen has a list of health care insurance companies.
 A number of companies have attractive packages for students who are going to be spending time abroad.